danieemil/danieemil.github.io/README.md

-## I want to help
+## Do you want to help

-This is a personal proyect with self benefit only, but I always appreciate a constructive opinion, a good advice to improve the source code, or any problem or bug indication that may have the portfolio.
+Sorry, but this is a personal proyect with self benefit only, but I always appreciate a constructive opinion, a good advice to improve the source code, or any problem or bug indication that may have the portfolio.

 ---